 Executive institutions show very low level of efficiency.
 Such score can be linked to the absence of an organised planning system and public policies governing systems in the Republic of Serbia and to the lack of an efficient mechanism aiming to undertake and follow-up the implementation of public policies.
 Systemic monitoring of the effects of regulations and planned management of public policies is still in its infancy.
-Our research team expects that this situation shall change from 2018 on, with the adopted set of documents regarding a planned system of creating and managing the policies and decision-making.
-Recommendations for the improvement of the openness of the Government of the Republic of Serbia and of the Government of the AP of Vojvodina:
+Our research team expects that this situation shall change from 2019 on, as in 2018 is adopted set of documents regarding a planned system of creating and managing the policies and decision-making.

+Recommendations for the improvement of the openness of the Government of the Republic of Serbia and of the Government of the AP of Vojvodina1: